Shelter Island Real Estate Guide

 How should Shelter Island sellers make the listing stand out?

-What does Frederick review before advising on Shelter Island?
+What details matter most on Shelter Island?

 When should I ask Frederick to review a Shelter Island property?